Best card games to have fun at home - Amazon-fp News , Firstpost

 Cook fast and win

-In this addictive and fast-paced game, one has to collect the necessary ingredients for cooking.
+In this addictive and fast-paced game, one has to collect necessary ingredients for cooking.
 The first one to complete 3 dishes wins.
-These fun action cards can turn the fortune in your favor.
+These fun action cards can turn the fortune in your favour.
 The great thing about the Little Master Chef card game is that there are no dishes to clean after the cooking is over.
 This is a pack of premium quality cards with a glossy finish.
-This card game is perfect for game nights, parties, picnics, and vacations.
+This card game is perfect for game nights, parties, picnics and vacations.

 Find latest and upcoming tech gadgets online on Tech2 Gadgets.
 Get technology news, gadgets reviews & ratings.
 Popular gadgets including laptop, tablet and mobile specifications, features, prices, comparison.